pbelmans/graph-potential-tqft/README.md

 The file `output.py` computes the period sequences as reported in `output.txt`, and is part of a continuous integration on GitHub to showcase the code.
+It computes the periods in Tables 1 and 2 of the paper, at up to twice the precision reported in the paper.

 ## Comparison to naive approach